Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `PassengerDeletion.SoylentMultiplier` is a direct multiplier applied to the refunded amount of credits.
     - `PassengerDeletion.SoylentAllowedHouses` determines which houses passengers can belong to be eligible for refunding.
     - `PassengerDeletion.DisplaySoylent` can be set to true to display the amount of credits refunded on the transport. `PassengerDeletion.DisplaySoylentToHouses` determines which houses can see this and `PassengerDeletion.DisplaySoylentOffset` can be used to adjust the display offset.
-  - `PassengerDeletion.ReportSound` and `PassengerDeletion.Anim` can be used to specify a sound and animation to play when a passenger is erased, respectively.
+  - `PassengerDeletion.ReportSound` and `PassengerDeletion.Anim(s)` can be used to specify a sound and animation to play when a passenger is erased, respectively.
+If more than one animation is listed, a random one is selected.
+If both are set, `PassengerDeletion.Anims` will override `PassengerDeletion.Anim`.

 In `rulesmd.ini`:
 ```ini